 Here’s the thing, it’s no longer a foregone conclusion that good content will consistently rank and improve your website traffic.
 You need real SEO efforts to get quality website traffic, which leads to conversions, sales, and brand exposure.

-Now is your chance to invest in the now and the future in three steps…
+Now is your chance to invest in the now and the future in four steps…

 - Take a hard look at what is happening in your industry so you can plan your SEO effectively